JohnAnih/Anomaly-detection-research/README.md

 ### Prerequisites

-You need to have influxDB installed to properly duplicate the environment.
+You need to have influxDB and Kapacitor installed to properly duplicate the environment.
 Learn more here: https://portal.influxdata.com/downloads/